GoogleCloudPlatform/gcpdiag/website/content/en/docs/running.md

 #### 1. Permissions

-The credentials that you use with gcpdiag needs to have at minimum the following roles granted (both of them):
+The credentials that you use with gcpdiag need to have at minimum both of the following roles granted:

 - `Viewer` on the inspected project
 - `Service Usage Consumer` on the project used for billing/quota enforcement,